Flaky Buttermilk Biscuits

 Flaky Buttermilk Biscuits (Southern-Style with Layered Butter)

-These incredible flaky buttermilk biscuits are made with a blend of organic bread flour and white Sonora flour, creating a rich, flavorful dough with ultra-buttery layers.
+These incredible flaky buttermilk biscuits are made with a blend of organic bread flour and White Sonora flour, creating a rich, flavorful dough with ultra-buttery layers.
 The technique borrows from croissant-making, using a cheater lamination to build layers of dough and butter for the flakiest biscuits you’ll ever bake!

 Ingredients